+header

 The above equations are used in the make_grid, sim_ays_covar and sim_parabola functions, and these functions are used within sim_distribution to distribute a population simulated using sim_abundance throughout a grid (Table 4).
 The output from make_grid is a raster object [7] with four layers: depth, cell, division and strat.
-If a more detailed and realistic grid is required, users can manually generate their own survey grid using real data and this grid can be supplied as a raster to sim_distribution if the same structure is used.
+If a more detailed and realistic grid is required, users can manually generate their own survey grid using real data and this grid can be supplied as a raster to sim_distribution if the same structure and correct projection is used.
 The package includes a manually constructed survey grid of NAFO Subdivision 3Ps off the southern coast of Newfoundland (named survey_grid) and the data-raw folder in the GitHub directory includes the data and code used to construct this grid.
 However, for simplicity, we use make_grid to construct a square grid for a default run of sim_distribution.
 Below we generate and plot (Figure 2) a default grid, another grid with the number of strata increased by increasing the number of strat_splits, and another with four divisions and a linear depth gradient (the sigmoid curve is forced to be linear when shelf_width is set to zero).

 a <- make_grid(n_div = 1, strat_splits = 2, shelf_depth = 200, shelf_width = 100, depth_range = c(0, 1000)) b <- make_grid(n_div = 1, strat_splits = 3, shelf_depth = 200, shelf_width = 100, depth_range = c(0, 1000)) c <- make_grid(n_div = 4, strat_splits = 1, shelf_depth = 500, shelf_width = 0, depth_range = c(0, 1000)) plot_grid(a) plot_grid(b) plot_grid(c)

 Figure 2: Plots produced by plot_grid when supplied a raster object produced by make_grid a) using default settings, b) settings that increase the number of times depth strata are horizontally split, and c) settings that produce a more linear depth gradient and increase the number of divisions.
 In these plots, the color gradient represents depth, the thick grey lines delineate divisions and thin white lines delineate strata.

+header

 In addition to supplying objects produced by sim_abundance and make_grid, the sim_distribution function requires two closures that describe the age-year-space covariance and the relationship with depth.
-Here we use sim_ays_covar and sim_parabola to control these relationships and a wide range of age and year specific distributions can be obtained by tweaking a few parameters in these closures.
+Here we use sim_ays_covar and sim_parabola to control these relationships and a wide range of age and year specific distributions can be obtained by tweaking a few parameters in these closures (Figure.
+3).
 Below we run a default sim_distribution call, which generates a population that forms tight clusters that are more strongly correlated across years than ages, and another call that generates a population that is more diffuse (i.e. wider range) and exhibits stronger correlation across ages than years (i.e. lower phi_year and higher phi_age).
 Distributions can also be forced to be the same across ages and years by using the group_ages and group_years arguments, respectively, in the sim_ays_covar closure.
 Variance in the size of the clusters can also be modified by changing the sd argument in the sim_ays_covar function.
 In other words, these parameters can be modified to control the degree of age-specific clustering and inter-annual site-fidelity exhibited by the simulated population.
 Note that the resolution of the default grid is high and, as such, the simulations below may take minutes to complete.
-Also note that the key functions in the SimSurvey package have been set-up to be pipe [13] friendly.
+Also note that the key functions in the SimSurvey package have been set-up to be pipe [13] friendly, i.e. pipes are an operator to forward the values into a function or call expression.

 set.seed(438) a <- sim_distribution(sim = sim_abundance(), # nested approach ays_covar = sim_ays_covar(range = 300, phi_year = 0.9, phi_age = 0.5)) b <- sim_abundance() %>% # pipe approach sim_distribution(ays_covar = sim_ays_covar(range = 2000, phi_year = 0.2, phi_age = 0.9))